 We hope that this article helped you discover the DBMS interview questions and answers you were looking for.
 These DBMS interview questions and answers will be beneficial for your interview.

 We hope you will have an excellent learning opportunity in executing these projects.
-If you are interested to learn more about DBMS, Full-stack management and need mentorship from industry experts, check out upGrad & IIIT Banglore’s PG Diploma in Full-Stack Software Development.
+If you are interested to learn more about DBMS, Full-stack management and need mentorship from industry experts, check out upGrad & IIIT Banglore’s Executive PG Program Full-Stack Software Development.